Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 salt & white pepper

 Slice the potatoes thinly.
 Layer potatoes & onion with sauce in a buttered casserole dish.
-Mix the cream with Hollandaise sauce & spoon in each layer.
+Mix the cream with Hollandaise sauce & spoon in each layer, salt & pepper.
 Bake 350 for 60 mins, cook until golden brown.
 Cut into squares & serve on pretty French plates.
 Garnish with baby chives & parsley.
 Recipe: Nancy Armitage

 This recipe was adapted from Hotel St. Francis Cookbook 1919.